-Increasing lab drawers for Organic Chemistry (CHEM 212/213) in PS 310 and PS 311 and equipping CHEM 205 drawers (PS 311) with locks.
 We moved into the Physical Science building during Summer 2011, and have been fully occupied beginning with the 2011-2012 academic year.
-We currently have one laboratory dedicated for courses in Organic Chemistry, which include CHEM 104, CHEM 212, and CHEM 213.
-Due to the type of chemicals used in these courses, it is important for beginning students (e.g., CHEM 101) not to share the same space.
+We currently have one laboratory dedicated for courses in Organic Chemistry, which include CHEM 104, 105, 212, and 213.
+The chemicals used in these courses require that students have individual fume hood space, and therefore these courses should not be scheduled in any other chemistry lab room.
 The adjoining room, PS 311 is an instrument room, which contains balances, other instrumentation, and additional drawers.
-In recent years, due to increased lab offerings and occupation of the other four lab rooms, the CHEM 205 lab (Quant.
-Analysis) has also migrated to PS 310/PS 311, and now utilizes unlocking lab drawers in PS 311.
+In recent years, due to increased lab offerings and occupation of the other four lab rooms, the CHEM 205 lab has also migrated to PS 310/PS 311, and now utilizes unlocking lab drawers in PS 311.